citp/privacy-policy-historical/e/ed/edu/educationquizzes.com.md

 **8\.
 Personal Data Retention Period**

 We will retain your personal details for one year from the last time that you use the website or we receive a communication from you to tell us to delete your data.
+This one year period allows you to regain your records (quizzes played, scores and dates) if your subscription lapses and you later decide to re-subscribe.

 **9\.
 Quiz Playing Data Retention**